rust-lang/book/second-edition/src/appendix-04-macros.md

 One last note: you'll see some `unwrap()`s there.
-If you want to provide an error for a procedural macro, then you should `panic!` with the error message.
+If you want to provide an error for a procedural macro, then you should `panic!` with the error message, unlike in most Rust code.
 We'll talk more about this later, but in this case, we're keeping it as simple as possible.

 Great, so let's write `impl_hello_world(&ast)`.